 Shopify theme customization can be done in the admin panel.
 If your client requires specific customization, you need to add custom code to the Shopify theme files.
 Shopify provides its custom template language called Liquid for further customization.
 In this post, I will show you how to set up your local development environment for Shopify theme customization.

 Prerequisites: you need to know how to set up a Shopify store, which is fairly easy to do, even if you have no technical knowledge.
-All you need to do is to go through the wizard provided in setting up and running an online store on Shopify.
+All you need to do is to go through the wizard provided for setting up and running an online store on Shopify.

 Table of Contents